 known analgesic intolerance

-if you know you are a CYP 2D6 ultra-rapid metaboliser
+you are a CYP 2D6 ultra-rapid metaboliser

 chronic alcohol use including recent cessation of alcohol intake